Auburn vs. Iowa: Odds, spread, over/under - NCAA Tournament First Round

 Auburn vs. Iowa Betting Trends

-- Auburn has won 15 games against the spread this season, while failing to cover or pushing 17 times.
+- Auburn has put together a 15-16-1 record against the spread this season.

-- The Tigers and their opponents have combined to hit the over 19 out of 32 times this season.
+- Tigers games have hit the over 19 out of 32 times this season.

 - Iowa has won 14 games against the spread this season, while failing to cover 15 times.